Phrase lesson

 Quick use

-Use わかりません (wakarimasen) at city hall or another public office when you need to say clearly that you still do not understand.
-Learn it as a ready-to-use line you can say smoothly.
+Use わかりません (wakarimasen) when you need to clearly say that you do not understand.

 Chunk or pattern